MarioThompson0010/13_Burger_Logger/README.md

 4) Enter the name of a burger you want to eat
 5) Click the Add Burger button
 6) Devour the burger by clicking the DEVOUR! button
+7) Vomit the burger by clicking "Vomit all burgers"

 ## How to test this app